DMSC-Instrument-Data/loki_tube_scripts/README.md

 * To push changes on a completely new branch you will need to use `git push --set-upstream orgin <branch-name>`
 * To push changes on an existing branch just use `git push`

+# Using the Algorithms
+Files in the `algorithm` folder will need to be registered in the Mantid framework.
+Typically, by loading the files in the Mantid scripting window and executing the registration.
+These can then be used as Mantid algorithms as normal.
+[Python in Mantid](https://www.mantidproject.org/Python_In_Mantid) provides more details on this.
+These algorithms allow users to:
+* Load monitor data into mantid from binary files
+* Load Geant4 ascii files as mantid workspaces
+* combine monitor data and detector events into a single workspace.

+# Generating LOKI Geometry
+To generate the full LOKI tube geometry, simply run the script `geometry/generateLOKITubes.py` which will produce an xml file which can be loaded into mantid uing `LoadEmptyInstrument` or `LoadInstrument`